 All students will be enrolled in a separate instructional class period each day based on the design of their SLC with appropriate coursework and curricula.
 Teachers will work with the Local School Council to determine the scope and sequence for Year 2 and beyond.
 Multimedia will offer coursework in computers & software, web design, computer-based filmmaking and digital photography.
-Guest speakers and fieldtrips include staff members from the Burbank Disney Studios, Apple and IBM representatives along with local web design companies in the San Fernando Valley.
 Students in the Social Justice Academy will experience a class that prepares them to be active members in the school, community and global society.
 Students will become critical and analytical thinkers who are respectful of diversity, aware of current events and equipped to communicate their beliefs.
 Curriculum will be progressive in nature, encouraging students to recognize social injustices and advocate for change and equity.
 Students will participate in service learning that guides them in becoming active citizens and will work with YPI's AmeriCorps members to develop local projects.
 Teachers in the SLCs will develop a library media strategy targeting projects and themes.
 Students will leverage media resources to complete capstone projects and portfolios.
 The school librarian will be an integral part of the curriculum resource team in order to coordinate efforts.